Best Productivity Apps for iPad (2026)

 Which of these iPad apps are free and which need a subscription?

 The Google apps, Outlook, Teams, Copilot and Yahoo Mail are all free for everyday use, as are Apple's Calendar, Journal and Keynote.
 The paid lines appear when you want more, such as a Microsoft 365 plan for full Office features, Copilot Pro for priority access, or extra Google One storage once you outgrow the free space.
-Empower, Flow and the journaling picks offer free tiers too.
+Asana, Flow and the journaling picks offer free tiers too.
 Start free and upgrade only once a limit gets in your way.

 Will my work sync between my iPad and my other devices?